Alternative Text Stephen Birch | 15 April 2025 |

 AI agents will use real-time analysis of user data (such as browsing history, preferences and behavioural patterns) to predict the needs of the user and offer tailored answers and solutions before the user explicitly asks.
 They can also pick up on contextual cues, including intent and emotions and nuanced instructions to provide empathetic and personalised responses.

-Ethical considerations for Agentic AI
+Ethical Considerations for Agentic AI

 Concerns will range from AI Agents unintentionally perpetuate biases present in their training data, to potential misuse of user data, and many more.